Reviews You Can Rely On

 Credit: Jeff Dobronyi

-ski jacket - gore-tex is the leading brand in water/weather protection, with...
+ski jacket - gore-tex is among the leading brands in water/weather protection...

-Gore-Tex is the leading brand in water/weather protection, with incredible performance across the brand's many offerings.
+Gore-Tex is among the leading brands in water/weather protection, with incredible performance across the brand's many offerings.
 However, don't rule out in-house materials, as they can offer great value and quality.

 Credit: Jessica Albery